venkatpx/dcos-docs/1.9/api/access.md

 menu_order: 1
 ---

-You can get the cluster address by using the following methods:
+You can get the cluster URL by using the following methods:

 - Log into the DC/OS GUI and copy the scheme and domain name from the browser address bar.
 - Log into the DC/OS CLI and type `dcos config show core.dcos_url` to get the cluster URL.